perladvent/perldotcom/content/article/_pub_2004_10_28_bricolage_installation.md

     Database named "bric" already exists.
 Drop database? [no]

 Now you have a choice.
-If you elect to dropt the database, the Bricolage installer will drop it and then create a new copy â but it must have âRootâ user access to the PostgreSQL server.
+If you elect to dropt the database, the Bricolage installer will drop it and then create a new copy — but it must have “Root” user access to the PostgreSQL server.
 In other situations you might want to continue with the installed database, as in the case when your ISP has created the database for you ahead of time.
 You will also receive a prompt if the PostgreSQL user for the Bricolage database